pacstall/chaotic-PPR/README.md

 ### How to create a local instance

 #### Setting the base repository location
 First, make sure you have cloned the repo, and you are inside it.
 Then run `export PPR_BASE=$PWD/ppr-base` and save that somewhere important.
-Next, run `./scripts/init.sh`.

 #### Creating the sftp password
 Edit the file `.env`, and add the following information: